-When a pair of channels are bridged, they will deliver 200W x 1 into a 4 ohm load or 150W x 1 into an 8 ohm load.
-Operating a pair of bridged channels into a load lower than 4 ohms is not recommended.
+When the M500/3's main channels are bridged, they will deliver 200W x 1 into a 4 ohm load or 150W x 1 into an 8 ohm load.
+Operating the bridged channels into a load lower than 4 ohms is not recommended.

-Because a bridged pair of channels requires that both channels receive input, you need to connect both left and right inputs to the source unit.
+A bridged pair of channels requires that both channels in the pair receive input.
+You must connect the mono or stereo source signal to both the left and right inputs of the bridged channel pair.
 Connection of only one input will result in reduced power output, increased distortion and can cause the amplifier to overheat.
+Do not do this!

-When a pair of the M400/4's channels are operating in bridged mode, the output will be in mono (only one channel).
-This mono channel can contain right channel only information, left channel only information or the sum of the information from both the right and left channels.
+When the M500/3's main channels are operating in bridged mode, the output will be in mono (only one channel).
+This mono channel can contain only right channel information, only left channel information, or the sum of the signals from right and left input channels.
 In order to achieve one of these options, configure the inputs to that pair of channels in one of these two ways:

-1) Left Channel Only or Right Channel Only

-Information: If you wish to send a left-only or right-only signal to a pair of the M400/4's channels, use a "Y-Adaptor" to split the single channel signal into both left and right RCA inputs.
-This option is useful when using a pair of the M400/4's channels to drive left channel speakers only and the other pair of the M400/4's channels to drive right channel speakers only.

-2) Left + Right Channel Information: When bridged and fed by a stereo input, a pair of the M400/4's channels will automatically combine the left and right channels into a summed mono (left + right) channel.
-This option is useful when using a pair of the M400/4's channels to drive a subwoofer system or a summed mono center channel.
+- 1) Left Channel Only or Right Channel Only Information: If you wish to send a left-only or right-only signal to the M500/3's main channels you must use a "Y-Adaptor" to split the single channel signal into both left and right RCA inputs of the bridged channel pair.
+This option is used when deploying the M500/3's main channels to drive left channel speakers only or right channel speakers only. - 2) Left + Right Channel Information: When bridged and fed by a stereo source signal, the M500/3's main channels will automatically combine the left and right input signals into a summed mono (left + right) input signal.
+This can be useful to drive a center speaker.